ipekgoktan/WAR/README.md

 # WAR

+This project plays the card game War with players.
+Which is a fun and simple game that is played with two players where the goal is to win the most cards.

 * I started off with creating the animation of the card placement.
 I created two rectangles that represent each deck and created two methods (one for the user & the other for the computer) that created a similar triangle on top of the deck that glides towards the center.
   I used this website as a reference: https://www.mkyong.com/javafx/javafx-animated-ball-example/